rubocop/rubocop-emacs/README.md

 ## Alternatives

-Flycheck and Flymake provide more sophisticated integration with various lint tools, including RuboCop.
+[Flycheck](https://www.flycheck.org) and Flymake (Emacs built-in) provide more sophisticated integration with various lint tools, including RuboCop.

 There's also [rubocopfmt](https://github.com/jimeh/rubocopfmt.el), which provides functionality similar to RuboCop.el, but is focused exclusively on the auto-correction side of things.